07 June 2022 - 15 August 2022

 Enhancing the area outside the entrance to Franklin: The Centre will create more inviting spaces for people to sit, meet and eat inside and outside the centre.

 The Roulston Park and Pukekohe skate park project will upgrade the local playground and provide a community gathering space with BBQ and other facilities.
 Community feedback on this was collected earlier this year and is being considered by the planning team while the next stage of detailed design is being completed.
-For more information about the park upgrades, visit here
+Find out more about the Roulston Park and Skate Park upgrades.

 Massey Avenue development opportunity